-- 3. Whether There are Any Circumstances Which Would Explain the Apparent Error in Judgment Associated With the Minister's Tape Recording of the March 26, 2001, Telephone Conversation. - 2.12 The committee had previously decided that in order for it to properly address the questions before it, it would be necessary to hear from witnesses.
-This was due to the fact that a number of important facts appeared to be in dispute, and the only means of resolving such disputes would be to hear from individuals who could speak to events and circumstances. - 2.13 An initial witness list was developed which included the following individuals, Mr. Speaker:

-- Lee Selleck, reporter with the CBC; - Jack Rowe, complainant in the conflict matter; - Jane Groenewegen, Minister; - Carol Roberts, Conflict of Interest Commissioner; - John Bayly, principal secretary to Cabinet.
+- 3. Whether There Are Any Circumstances Which Would Explain The Apparent Error In Judgment Associated With The Minister's Tape Recording of The March 26, 2001 Telephone Conversation: - 2.12 The Committee had previously decided that in order for it to properly address the questions before it, it would be necessary to hear from witnesses.
+This was due to the fact that a number of important facts appeared to be in dispute and the only means of resolving such disputes would be to hear from individuals who could speak to events and circumstances. - 2.13 An initial witness list was developed which included the following individuals: - ➤ Lee Selleck, Reporter with the CBC; - > Jack Rowe, Complainant in the Conflict Matter; - ➤ Jane Groenewegen, Minister; - > Carol Roberts, Conflict of Interest Commissioner; - >> John Bayly, Principal Secretary to Cabinet.

-These persons were initially invited to attend the hearing to give evidence, and thereafter summons were issued respecting their attendance at the hearing.
+These persons were initially invited to attend the hearing to give evidence and thereafter, Summons were issued respecting their attendance at the Hearing.

-- 2.14 As a result of interviews which were conducted in advance of the hearing with these witnesses, it was determined that it would be necessary to hear from other individuals.
-Invitations and summons were accordingly issued to: - April Taylor, director of communications, Department of the Executive; - Lynda Sorensen, chief of staff; - Stephen Kakfwi, Premier. - 2.15 The committee also conducted meetings to determine whether certain witnesses would be granted standing, or the status to participate in the hearing process by examination and cross examination of witnesses and the ability to make submissions to the committee, Mr. Speaker.
+- 2.14 As a result of interviews which were conducted in advance of the Hearing with these witnesses, it was determined that it would be necessary to hear from other individuals.
+Invitations and Summons were accordingly issued to: - > April Taylor, Director of Communications, Department of the Executive; - > Lynda Sorensen, Chief of Staff; - > Stephen Kakfwi, Premier. - 2.15 The Committee also conducted meetings to determine whether certain witnesses would be granted standing, or the status to participate in the Hearing process by examination and cross examination of witnesses and the ability to make submissions to the Committee.
 Minister Groenewegen and the Conflict of Interest Commissioner were granted full standing.
-Applications by John Bayly, Lynda Sorensen and Stephen Kakfwi for standing were denied by the committee. - 2.16 All witnesses were entitled to engage legal counsel if they so desired.
-However, only legal counsel of the witnesses with standing would fully participate in the hearing.
-In the end, all witnesses save Jack Rowe and April Taylor retained legal counsel to assist them.
-Mr. Speaker, the committee did not bear the costs of legal counsel for any witness. - 2.17 While it was extremely difficult to arrange hearing dates, given commitments of committee members and those of witnesses and their respective legal counsel, the hearing was scheduled for September 18, 19 and 20, 2001. - 2.18 The hearing commenced as scheduled on September 18, 2001.
-The time required to hear testimony from the various witnesses extended well beyond the expectations of all concerned, and after more than 70 hours of testimony the hearing concluded Saturday, September 22, 2001.
-Many long days and evenings were required to complete this part of the process and the committee extends its gratitude to all concerned for their patience and endurance.

-- 2.19 Final written submissions were received from legal counsel for the Minister and the Conflict of Interest Commissioner September 28, 2001, and reply submissions were received from each October 3, 2001. - 2.20 Mr. Speaker, the committee then began the task of reviewing transcripts of oral evidence and the nearly one hundred documents referred to during the course of the proceedings to prepare its report and recommendations to the Legislative Assembly.
+Applications by John Bayly, Lynda Sorensen and Stephen Kakfwi for standing were denied by the Committee. - 2.16 All witnesses were entitled to engage legal counsel if they so desired.
+However, only legal counsel of the witnesses with standing would fully participate in the Hearing.
+In the end, all witnesses save Jack Rowe and April Taylor, retained legal counsel to assist them.
+The Committee did not bear the costs of legal counsel for any witness. - 2.17 While it was extremely difficult to arrange hearing dates, given commitments of Committee members and those of witnesses and their respective legal counsel, the Hearing was scheduled for September 18, 19 and 20, 2001. - 2.18 The Hearing commenced as scheduled on September 18, 2001.
+The time required to hear testimony from the various witnesses extended well beyond the expectations of all concerned and after more than 70 hours of testimony, the Hearing concluded Saturday, September 22, 2001.
+Many long days and evenings were required to complete this part of the process and the Committee extends its gratitude to all concerned for their patience and endurance. - 2.19 Final written submissions were received from legal counsel for the Minister and Conflict of Interest Commissioner September 28, 2001, and Reply Submissions were received from each October 3, 2001. - 2.20 The Committee then began the task of reviewing transcripts of oral evidence and the nearly one hundred documents referred to during the course of the proceedings to prepare its Report and Recommendations to the Legislative Assembly.

-Part III
+PART III